 Love baking?
-If you love making baked goodies from scratch then you probably worked with yeast.
-As a baking staple, yeast contains live microorganisms that are activated once it’s been moistened.
-These microbes generate carbon dioxide, which allows bread to rise before baking.
-Good quality yeast makes the softest, fluffiest baked goods but spoiled yeast could yield to dense, funky-tasty breads.
+If you love making baked goodies from scratch, then you probably worked with yeast.
+As a baking staple, it contains live microorganisms that are activated once they get access to water.
+These microbes generate carbon dioxide, which allows the bread to rise before baking.
+Fresh yeast makes the softest, fluffiest baked goods but old yeast could yield to dense, funky-tasty breads and cookies.

 Can Yeast Go Bad?